 Activity data can provide more insight into behavioral changes in the community, as these data are not affected by emission factors.
 Table 5 summarizes activity data for each sector and subsector.
-The activity data show that Residential Energy increased from 2005 to 2012, while Vehicle Miles Traveled, Commercial/Industrial Energy, Solid Waste, and decreased from 2005 to 2012, all of which mirror the emissions trends.
-Wastewater and Off-road emissions use indicator data to attribute county-level emissions to the City and the indicator data are also shown in Table 5.
+The activity data show that vehicle miles traveled, electricity (Residential and Non-residential), Residential natural gas, tons of waste, and water use decreased from 2005 to 2012.
+Commercial natural gas consumption increased over the period.
+Wastewater and Off-road emissions use indicator data to attribute county-level emissions to the City and the indicator data are also shown in Table 5, showing relatively more construction, industrial, and light commercial activities in 2012 than 2005 and relatively fewer recreation, lawn & garden, and agricultural-related emissions.
+Notably, while On-road Transportation emissions decreased 8% between 2005 and 2012, vehicle miles traveled decreased by less than 3%.
+The difference reflects that for each vehicle mile traveled, fewer emissions are generated due to improvements in the fuel efficiency of vehicles.

 Demographic data also help provide perspective to changes in emissions over time.
 Table 6 shows the number of households, jobs, population, and service population (jobs + population) for each inventory year.
-Energy emissions in particular often reflect trends in demographic data.
-For example, the slight increase in households between 2005 and 2012 mirrors the small increase in Residential Energy emissions and the decrease in Commercial Energy emissions from 2005 to 2012 mirrors the decrease in jobs during the same period.
+The slight decline in jobs between 2005 and 2012 may explain some of the decline in Commercial energy; however, the increase in households over a period that showed declining emissions may indicate greater energy efficiency in the City.